How Much Electricity (Power) Does a TV Use?

 What is Energy Efficiency Class

 Televisions are household appliances that are often used like refrigerators and washing machines.
-Therefore, it is not worth saving on the energy efficiency class when you are buying your new TV.
-When evaluating this parameter, you don’t use only the maximum load, but also the power consumption in the sleep mode of the device.
+Therefore, buying your new TV is not worth saving on the energy efficiency class.
+When evaluating this parameter, you don’t use only the maximum load but also the power consumption in the device’s sleep mode.

-This indicator also affects the number of external media that is allowed for connection.
+This indicator also affects the number of external media allowed for connection.
 After all, each of them increases the power of the TV.
-And the lower it is, the more flash drives, tuners, players you can connect.
+And the lower it is, the more flash drives, tuners, and players you can connect.

 Since 2010, an international classification of power consumption classes for plasma and liquid crystal TVs has been in effect: